qiaominxie/qiaominxie.github.io/_pages/about.md

 Her research interests lie in the fields of reinforcement learning, game theory, applied probability and stochastic networks, with applications to computer and communication networks.
 She is a recipient of <a href="https://engineering.wisc.edu/news/xie-hopes-to-advance-reinforcement-learning-with-nsf-career-award/">National Science Foundation CAREER Award (2024)</a>, JP Morgan Faculty Research Award (2021), Google Systems Research Award (2020), UIUC CSL PhD Thesis Award (2017), and the best paper award from IFIP Performance Conference (2011).
 She was named a <a href="assets/pdf/Notable_Women_in_RL.pdf">Notable Woman in Reinforcement Learning (2024)</a>.

+I am recruiting PhD students starting in 2026.
+UW-Madison graduate students interested in joining my research group, please send me an email with your CV.
+If you are not a graduate student at UW-Madison yet, but are interested in working with me, please apply to <a href="https://grad.wisc.edu/apply/"> UW-Madison ISyE or CS graduate program</a>.

 [comment]: <> Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 [comment]: <> Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.